 We have experienced significant net losses, and we expect to continue to incur losses for the foreseeable future as we seek to grow our sales and marketing infrastructure, to increase market acceptance of our gammaCore therapy for the acute treatment of episodic cluster headache, or eCH, and the acute treatment of migraine, fund our research and development activities, to expand our manufacturing capabilities, and to obtain regulatory clearance or approval for other products or indications in the United States and internationally.
-We incurred net losses of \$35.8 million and \$9.5 million for the year ended December 31, 2017 and the three months ended March 31, 2018, respectively.
-As of December 31, 2017 and March 31, 2018, our accumulated deficit was \$152.9 million and \$162.4 million, respectively.
+We incurred a net loss of \$35.8 million for the year ended December 31, 2017.
+As of December 31, 2017, our accumulated deficit was \$152.9 million.
 Our prior losses, combined with expected future losses, have had and will continue to have, for the foreseeable future, an adverse effect on our stockholders' deficit and working capital.